cswclui/katacoda-scenarios-1/mstran-005/step03.md

 ![GraphQL Playground](mstran-005/assets/seat-saver-01.png)

-You'll be entering registering to the underlying messaging server as well as executing GraphQL queries and mutation from within the GraphQL Playground UI.
+You'll be entering registering to the underlying GraphQL messaging server as well as executing GraphQL queries and mutation from within the GraphQL Playground UI.

 ### Making a Simple Query